 - Post an initial draft.
 Using the proposal template at the bottom of this page, write a draft proposal and circulate a link to it on the std-proposals mailing list to start a second round of discussion.
 In addition to the points in that template, include an Abstract on the cover page -- one or two paragraphs summarizing what the paper is about including a summary of the problem and approach.
 This draft proposal will have a little more “meat” and detail, and let you get a second round of feedback to see what adjustments in strategy or details other members would like to see that will help the proposal get widespread support.

 - Iterate and fine-tune.
 Update the draft proposal with a new revision to incorporate the feedback you’ve received, and post a new link.
 Rinse and repeat until you converge on a design that gets general support.

 It may take a few rounds of drafting, but once you see the group start to converge and agree on the need to address this problem and in a concrete proposed design, congratulations!
-You’ll have got a proposal that’s in shape to be submitted as an official numbered paper for consideration at the next face-to-face ISO C++ standards meeting, where you or a collaborator champion can present it in person for inclusion in the standard.
+You’ll have got a proposal that’s in shape to be submitted as an official numbered paper for consideration at an ISO C++ standards meeting, where you or a collaborator champion can present it in person for inclusion in the standard.

 Q: Does the proposal have to have an implementation?
 I've heard you can only standardize "existing practice."

 There is no ISO requirement that something has to be implemented before it's standardized, only that there is consensus on the feature -- but naturally consensus is easier to achieve when there's a working implementation.